squirrel-project/squirrel_nav/README.md

 After that, you can send a navigation goal via the rviz button *2D Nav Goal*.
 The robot should now move to the goal.

+### Notes on navigation

+The setup is meant for a robot provided with
+- A laser rangefinder, used for localisation and obstacles mapping
+- A depth camera, used for obstacles mapping and 3D navigation

 ## Visualisation